gvwilson/thirdbit/src/fiction/iffy/index.md

 We looked all over for her, me an' Aunt Naggie, but…" She shook her head.
 "I musta left her cage unlocked or somethin'.
-If she got on deck, one o' the gulls coulda taken her an'… an'…"
+If she got out, one o' the gulls coulda taken her an'… an'…"

 She clenched her hands into fists.
 "Why's it all got to be so hard?" she asked,